terragady/MBSE-ArdRims/README.md

     normal Mash heater.
 10. Improved and more robust 1-wire bus reads for the sensor(s).
 11. No timer control in manual mode.
 Use the wall clock.
-12. Automatic mode s now state controlled.
+12. Automatic mode is now state controlled.
 This saves memory and the code is better readable.
 13. EEPROM storage has a signature and revision marks, so upgrades to any new versions should be smooth.
 This also means that old recipe storage from